aws-samples/amazon-aurora-labs-for-mysql/docs/global/failover/index.md

 * Click on **Actions** menu, and then select **Edit subnet associations**
     <span class="image">![NACLs Review](failover-nacl1.png)</span>

-* As the Aurora Cluster is set to use the private subnets (governed by DB subnet group), all of which labeled with the prefix **gdb1-prv-sub-X**, select all subnets that begin with that prefix description.
-Then click on the **Edit** button to confirm the associations.
+* As the Aurora DB cluster is set to use the private subnets (governed by RDS DB subnet group), all of which labeled with the prefix **gdb1-prv-sub-X**, select all subnets that begin with that prefix description.
+You can also simply use the search box to filter on any subnets with the name **prv** and then select them.
+Next, click on the **Edit** button to confirm the associations.
 (Note: you may have to drag the first column wider to fully see the subnet names)
     <span class="image">![NACLs Review](failover-nacl2.png)</span>

+* Once associated, the NACL rules take effect immediately and will render the resources within the private subnets unreachable.

-* Once associated.
-Go back to your browser tab with your primary region's Apache Superset SQL Editor.
+* Go back to your browser tab with your primary region's Apache Superset SQL Editor.
 Click on the &#8644; refresh button next to **Schema**.

 * You will notice that you can no longer access the primary cluster, and the schema refresh will eventually time out.
 We have successfully injected failure to render our Primary DB Cluster unreachable.